Fauzan-affan/training-intro-to-react/2-Components/2-Components.md

 When creating a React component, the component's name must **start with an upper case letter**.

-The component has to include the extends `React.Component` statement, this statement creates an inheritance to React.Component, and gives your component access to `React.Component`'s functions.
+The component has to include the extends `React.Component` statement, this statement creates an inheritance to `React.Component`, and gives your component access to `React.Component`'s functions.

 The component also requires a `render()` method, this method returns HTML.